-Monteggia fracture-dislocations comprise of a fracture of the ulna shaft and dislocation of the radial head.
-The ulna fracture is usually very obvious whereas the radial head dislocation can be overlooked, with potentially serious functional and medico-legal ramifications.
+Monteggia fracture-dislocations consist of a fracture of the ulnar shaft with concomitant dislocation of the radial head.
+The ulnar fracture is usually obvious, whereas the radial head dislocation can be overlooked, with potentially serious functional and medico-legal ramifications.

-Typically Monteggia fracture-dislocations occur as the result of a fall on an outstretched arm 4.
+Typically, Monteggia fracture-dislocations occur as the result of a fall onto an outstretched hand (FOOSH) 4.

 When a forearm fracture is identified, it is important to image both the elbow and the wrist, and good quality AP and lateral views are required.
-The fracture is usually obvious, although in children Monteggia equivalent injuries can be present where the ulnar merely flexed or developed a subtle greenstick fracture.
+Provided that films of adequate quality are obtained, the ulnar fracture is usually obvious and the radial head dislocation should be readily identifiable.

 Treatment and prognosis

 All four types of Monteggia fracture-dislocations (see Bado classification) are treated with open reduction and internal fixation.
-Types I, III, IV are cast to 110 degrees, whereas type II is cast to 70 degrees of flexion 4,6.
+Types I, III, IV are cast at 110 degrees of flexion, whereas type II is cast at 70 degrees of flexion 4,6.

 History and etymology

-It is named after Giovanni Battista Monteggia, Italian surgeon (1762-1815), who first described the Bado type I fracture in 1814, a year before his death 5-6.
+It is named after Giovanni Battista Monteggia, Italian surgeon (1762-1815), who first described what is now known as the Bado type I fracture in 1814 5-6.

 - 3. Iyer RS, Thapa MM, Khanna PC et-al. Pediatric bone imaging: imaging elbow trauma in children--a review of acute and chronic injuries.
 AJR Am J Roentgenol.
 2012;198 (5): 1053-68. doi:10.2214/AJR.10.7314 - Pubmed citation

 - 4. Cooper G. Blueprints Orthopedics.
 Blackwell Publishers.
 (2005) ISBN:1405104015.
 Read it at Google Books - Find it at Amazon